wegiangb/worldview/config/default/common/config/metadata/stories/camp_fire_november_2018/step002.md

-<p>Here we'll add the MODIS/Terra Bands 7-2-1 layer.
-This layer is useful for distinguishing burn scars where vegetation is bright green and burned vegetation shows as red.</p>
+<p>Adding the MODIS/Terra Bands 7-2-1 layer provides more context - this layer is useful for distinguishing burn scars where burned vegetation shows as red and vegetation is bright green.</p>